Customizing your blog

 Once your blog has been created, you will have the ability to restrict access to your blog using the following options.

-Change this setting by clicking ‘Settings’ > ‘Privacy‘ in the tab bar.
+Change this setting by clicking ‘Settings’ > ‘Privacy‘ in the side bar.
 Then, next to ‘Blog visibility‘, click the appropriate option.

 Adding a custom image to the header of my blog

-If, after you choose a theme for your blog, it allows you to change the header image, you can access it by going to the ‘Design‘ tab, then clicking ‘Header Image and Color‘.
+If your theme allows you to change the header image, you can access it by going to the ‘Appearance‘ option, then clicking ‘Header Image and Color‘.

 Not all of the themes provided by Blogs@UWW allow you to add a custom header image.
-And each theme has its own options through which you can customize the look and feel of your blog.
+Each theme has its own options through which you can customize the look and feel of your blog.

 What are widgets?

-Widgets are built-in to WordPress and allow you to customize the side columns of your blog You can use widgets to add a list of recent photos, comments, flickr photos, del.icio.us links, and much more.
-You can find your widgets by clicking the ‘Design‘ tab, then by clicking > ‘Widgets‘.
-You may also get access to more widget as you activate new plugins.
-(See the Plugins section in this document for more information on available widgets)
+Widgets are built-in to WordPress and allow you to customize the side columns of your blog.
+You can use widgets to add a list of recent photos, comments, flickr photos, del.icio.us links, and much more.
+You can find your widgets by clicking the ‘Appearance‘ option, then clicking > ‘Widgets‘ on the sidebar.
+You may also get access to more widgets as you activate new plugins.
+(See the Plugins section in this document for more information on available widgets).

 Managing posts